jeffgortmaker/pyblp/docs/background.rst

 Fixed Effect Absorption
 ~~~~~~~~~~~~~~~~~~~~~~~

-One way to include demand-side fixed effects is to construct a large number of indicator variables and include them in :math:`X_1` and :math:`Z_D`.
-Similarly, indicator variables can be added to :math:`X_3` and :math:`Z_S` to incorporate supply-side fixed effects.
+One way to include demand-side fixed effects is to construct a large number of indicator variables and include them in :math:`X_1` (and hence in :math:`Z_D`).
+Similarly, indicator variables can be added to :math:`X_3` (and hence in :math:`Z_S`) to incorporate supply-side fixed effects.
 However, this approach becomes infeasible when there are a large amount of data or a large number of fixed effects because estimation with many indicator variables can be both memory- and processor-intensive.
 In particular, inversion of large matrices in :eq:`beta` and :eq:`gamma` can be problematic.

 An alternative is to absorb or partial out fixed effects.
 If there is only one demand-side fixed effect, that is, if :math:`E_D = 1`, the procedure is simple and efficient: :math:`X_1`, :math:`Z_D`, and :math:`\delta(\hat{\theta})` are de-meaned within each level of the fixed effect.
 If there is only one supply-side effect, that is, if :math:`E_S = 1`, the same is done with :math:`X_3`, :math:`Z_S`, and :math:`\tilde{c}(\hat{\theta})`.